frederic-perez/AmE-dictionary/dictionary.md

 __souping up__ _v_
 __soured__ _v_
 __soused__ _v_
-__southpaw__ _n_ :two: A left-handed boxer who leads with the right hand. _To fight a southpaw._ _Informal_ A left-hander in any sphere. _Southpaws are handy at math and spatial reasoning._ :es: zurdo
+__southpaw__ _n_ :two: A left-handed boxer who leads with the right hand. _To fight a southpaw._ _informal_ A left-hander in any sphere. _Southpaws are handy at math and spatial reasoning._ :es: zurdo
 __sovereign__
 __sovereignty__ :pencil2:
 __sow__ _n_ :four::hammer: _A drunk sow._